realKarthikNair/making-DaVinci-Resolve-work-on-Fedora-with-CUDA/README.md

 /opt/resolve/bin/resolve
 ```

-**The welcome screen WON't show up, instead you'll see a black window which will crash later.
+~**The welcome screen WON't show up, instead you'll see a black window which will crash later.
-When it asks to wait or close, just close it.**
+When it asks to wait or close, just close it.**~ (fixed in Resolve 19)

 2. Run DaVinci Resolve again from application, but use the "Launch using Discrete Graphics Card" option